caox5/Real-time-embedded-project/README.md

   - This part will tell you how to connect hardwares and install the packages to use

 ### Connect hardware
+(Important!!!)
+Follow the [link](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/1) to set up the camera module on Raspberry Pi.
 <p align="center">
 <img alt="Screenshot 2022-04-17 at 22 27 20" src="https://user-images.githubusercontent.com/50026800/163800636-5de2369b-844a-4926-9138-57d88edb5216.jpeg" width="500px" height="400px"></p>
-See the [link](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/1) to set up the camera module on Raspberry Pi.

 ### Installation
 Prerequisites: Have the latest Raspbian installed on your Raspberry Pi